CERC-AAI/Robin/README.md

 ```

 ### Available models
+We use the following components:
+- Base LLM: We explore using Mistral and OpenHermes-2.5
+- Base Vision Model: We use the SigLIP model which gives stronger performance on vision benchmarks compared to CLIP
+- We finetune the Vision Encoder hoping the next token prediction loss helps further improves the vision capabilities of the pretrained vision encoder

 | Model                                                              | Base                              | GQA   | SQA Text | SQA Image |
 | ------------------------------------------------------------------ | --------------------------------- | ----- | -------- | --------- |